PlatinX Self Reported Market Capitalization Achieves $188.35 Million (PTX)

 PlatinX Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as PlatinX directly using U.S. dollars.
-Investors seeking to trade PlatinX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PlatinX using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as PlatinX directly using US dollars.
+Investors seeking to trade PlatinX should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy PlatinX using one of the aforementioned exchanges.

 Receive News & Updates for PlatinX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlatinX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.